Mother of Invention?

 So, in full disclosure, I have not looked to see if this kind of thing already exists.
 Please don’t ridicule me if you have something like this you found at Harbor Freight or some where.
 I’m going to quietly (maybe ignorantly) bask in knowing that sometimes the simple things really are the creative solutions.
 That said, please share if you know of something that exists.
 I’m sure other readers are also interested.

 So, there’s the first post in the new “Solutions!” category.
 I’ll post more too, but really this category is for you to show creative solutions.
-Post them Here.
+Post Your Nifty Ideas Here.
 Mechanical Element is, after all, a DIY portal, and sharing info is what we’re all about.